 MartinLogan Motion® LX16

-The Motion LX16 uses a 5-1/4" aluminum cone mid/woofer and MartinLogan's innovative Folded Motion tweeter for smooth and detailed full-range sound.
+MartinLogan's Motion LX16 combines a 5-1/4" woofer with a Folded Motion tweeter for smooth and detailed full-range sound (shown in Black Cherrywood).

 The Motion LX16 uses a 5-1/4" aluminum cone woofer to supply fast, clean midrange and lower-mid frequencies that blend in seamlessly with the Folded Motion tweeter.
 A low-turbulence rear-firing port extends bass performance, but keeps it tight and tuneful.